 Low labour force participation and high outward migration

 Volatile macroeconomic environment and political instability made a dent in the performance of the labour market.
 With a low unemployment rate, Moldova continues to struggle with the lowest labour force participation in the region, skills mismatches, large outmigration flows, high inactivity and a great incidence of youth neither in employment nor in education or training.
-Informality continues to be high, the quality of jobs requires substantive improvement and there is a need for a consistent reform of the occupational safety and health system.
+Informality continues to be high, the quality of jobs requires substantive improvement.
+There is a need for a consistent reform of the occupational safety and health system.
 The ongoing labour legislation reform is relevant both for EU association aspirations and for advancement of social dialogue.

-To overcome these challenges, the ILO is offering assistance in:
+To overcome these challenges the ILO is offering assistance in:

-1. Promoting comprehensive employment policies and inclusive labour market solutions for vulnerable job-seekers;
+- Promoting comprehensive employment policies and inclusive labour market solutions for vulnerable job-seekers;

-2. Enhancement of social dialogue and collective bargaining through capacity building of the social partners and tripartite skills sectorial committees; and
+- Enhancement of social dialogue and collective bargaining through capacity building of the social partners and tripartite skills sectorial committees; and

-3. Strengthening labor inspection and occupational safety and health in the critical sectors.
+- Strengthening labor inspection and occupational safety and health in the critical sectors.